hai-vr/XYVR/README.md

 # User documentation

 If you are a user looking to use this software: Sorry, but this application is currently under development.
+This section will become available once this application goes out of Alpha.

 Please check back at another time.